 This comprehensive package includes malware protection, privacy advice, anti-virus scanning, filtering to block nuisance calls, and anti-theft tools.
 There’s even a firewall for rooted devices.

-Google’s Files Go is an all-around excellent utility app that allows you find files quickly and free up space on your phone.
-You can also easily exchange files with other people close by with Files Go, similarly to Apple’s AirDrop.
-While there are other similar Android apps on the market, Files Go is less cluttered and not bogged down with ads.
+Google’s Files app is an all-around excellent utility app that allows you to find files quickly and free up space on your phone.
+You can also easily exchange files with other people close by with Files, similarly to Apple’s AirDrop.
+While there are other similar Android apps on the market, Files is less cluttered and not bogged down with ads.

 Google’s official phone tracking service helps you locate your phone, remotely erase its data, and reset the screen lock PIN, and it works with any device associated with your Google account.